n8n-io/n8n-docs/docs/reference/configuration.md

 ## Base URL

 ::: warning 💡 Keep in mind
-That variable does only get used when the `n8n-editor-ui` package gets build manually and does so not get used in combination with the default n8n docker image.
-By default `/` does get used, meaning it uses the root-domain.
+This variable only gets used when the `n8n-editor-ui` package gets built manually.
+Hence, it does not get used in combination with the default n8n docker image.
+By default, `/` gets used, meaning that it uses the root-domain.
 :::